 Question: Do you feel self-conscious about blemishes?

 Shelby’s Answer: “Yes!
 Sometimes if I’m having a break out I feel like it’s the only thing people notice when they look at me.
 Although it’s annoying to have breakouts, covering them with heavy products only makes them worse.”

-Lauren’s Answer: “Yes in high school I was very self conscious about it and college too.”
+Lauren’s Answer: “Yes, in high school I was very self-conscious about it and in college, too.”

 Question: What do you normally do when you have a noticeable blemish?